 Locations: Yangon, Htan Tabin

-Local partners: Myanmar Journalism Institute (MJI), Myanma Radio and Television (MRTV), Myanmar Press Council (MPC), Khayae FM/ VDC Federation, Independent Ethnic Media Alliance (IEMA), Myanma Fifth Estate (MFE)
+Local partners: Myanmar Journalism Institute (MJI), Myanma Radio and Television (MRTV), Myanmar Press Council (MPC), Khayae FM/ VDC Federation, Myanmar ICT for Development Organization (MIDO), Independent Ethnic Media Alliance (IEMA), Myanma Fifth Estate (MFE)

-Main focus: Political and legal frameworks, qualification, civic engagement and community media, developing and strengthening public service broadcasters, media self-regulation and ethics in journalism, journalism education and development of curricula, business models and media viability, media and information literacy (MIL)
+Main focus: Political and legal frameworks, qualification, civic engagement and community media, development and strengthening of public service broadcasters, media self-regulation and journalism ethics, journalism education and curriculum development, business models and media viability, media and information literacy (MIL)